Local behaviour of sequences of three-dimensional generalised monopoles: Preliminaries

-A hyperK\"{a}hler manifold is a Riemannian manifold $(M, g_M)$ endowed with a triple of complex structures $\{I_i\}_{i=1}^3$ which satisfy the quaternionic relations.
-Also, the metric and these complex structures form a triple of K\"{a}hler structures.
-Define the scalar product by
+A \emph{hyperK\"{a}hler manifold} is a Riemannian manifold $(M, g_M)$ endowed with a triple of complex structures $\{I_i\}_{i=1}^3$ which are covariantly constant with respect to the Levi--Civita connection $\nabla^M$ and satisfy the quaternionic relations.
+Note that the tangent bundle $TM$ is a bundle of $\mathbb{H}$--module because we have the following ring homomorphism

-Then we can think of the tangent bundle $TM$ as a bundle of $\mathbb{H}$-modules.
-Observse that $I_{\zeta}$ is still a complex structure whenever $|\zeta|=1$. \begin{definition}